cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 {{% /gsNote %}}

+{{% gsNote title="Note" %}}
+You can specify a custom directory to use as temporary storage for executable files that you do not want to have stored in the `temp dir` directory.
+Provide an environment variable for the directory that is exported during bootstrapping.
+{{% /gsNote %}}

 ## Option 1 Installing a Cloudify Manager Image

 If you are not bootstrapping Cloudify Manager, you can deploy one of the provided images listed below.
 Images include pre-installation of all dependencies and of Cloudify Manager.
 This enables you to get up and running with Cloudify with minimal user input.